-Lately, I’ve been seeing a lot of articles about how to be happy at work even if you hate your job, like this one: 9 Ways to Be Happy with a Job You Don’t Like.
+Lately, I have been seeing a lot of articles about how to be happy at work even if you hate your job, like this one: 9 Ways to Be Happy with a Job You Do Not Like.
 Perhaps this influx is a response to the increasing number of employees finding themselves in survival mode, subscribing to the “just be thankful to have a job” mantra.
 Whatever the reason, when it comes to career, more and more people are feeling just plain “stuck”.
-And while the advice given in these articles is helpful and easy to apply, I think it’s worth pointing out that if your job really makes you feel like you’re “serving time for a crime you didn’t commit”, then you probably need to change more than your attitude and extracurricular activities.
+And while the advice given in these articles is helpful and easy to apply, I think it is worth pointing out that if your job really makes you feel like you are “serving time for a crime you did not commit”, then you probably need to change more than your attitude and extracurricular activities.

 This article, Finding a New You, looks at several people who had to professionally reinvent themselves after being laid off – a former Hewlett Packard exec who started a coffee roasting business; a former ad agency employee who became a yoga instructor and nutritional counselor; a paralegal who now owns a dance school; a Wall Street trader who became a teacher, and others.

-The point is, if you’re truly unhappy at work, you don’t have to wait for freedom to come in the form of a pink slip.
+The point is, if you are truly unhappy at work, you do not have to wait for freedom to come in the form of a pink slip.
 If these people can reinvent themselves, so can you.

 Of course, one of the biggest challenges is deciding on a new direction.
 I like to think of career reinvention as a mashup of passion and skill.

 Ask yourself two questions – What do you love?
 And what do you know? – then think about how your answers could translate into a new career or business idea.